 - Oyster sauce is a complex sauce containing what I suspect to be high amounts of Monosodium glutamate (MSG).
 That’s why a little bit of it goes a long way in providing flavor as a stir-fry sauce or marinade.
 If you’re ultra-sensitive to MSG, ask your favorite Asian, especially Chinese, restaurants that put up the “No MSG” sign whether they use oyster sauce in their cooking.
 If so, and I think that’s mostly the case, their foods contain MSG by way of the oyster sauce even though they do not lie about using the crystalline MSG.

-In case you’re wondering, yes, this is the way they cook at most Thai restaurants.
+Bruno takes you in a different direction, setting you on the path of the stir-fries you’d most likely find at most Thai restaurants in the US which are heavily influenced by the stir-fries you’d most likely find at Chinese restaurants in the US.
+Having a premade sauce like Bruno is often the way they cook at most Thai restaurants stateside.
 You know what it’s like.
 You and five co-workers visit a Thai restaurant during the busy lunch hour.
 You all flip through the menu and order six different lunch specials.
-Less than 10 minutes later, your server places six plates of steamed Jasmine rice topped with six different stir-fry and dry-curry varieties — all complex-looking stuff that you don’t even dare attempt to replicate at home.
+Less than 10 minutes later, your server places six plates of steamed Jasmine rice topped with six different stir-fry and dry-curry varieties—all complex-looking stuff that you don’t even dare attempt to replicate at home.
 You look around and notice that other diners also receive their orders around the same time.
 You start thinking that they either have a legion of cooks in the kitchen or the one they have has 5 extra sets of hands.